- SHA News and Events

 What opportunities do you provide in the arts for your students?

 Our girls can choose among electives in art, music, dance, and theatre.
 SHA’s Music Department enters the following (for chorus, band, and orchestra): ECMEA (All County) and NYSSMA (All State), and each year SHA students are selected to perform as members of the ECMEA All County and NYSSMA Area All State ensembles.
-Orchestra earned gold at NYSSMA Majors Festival and our ensembles all earned top three finishes at Darien Lake Music Festival.
-SHA’s select choir, Chamber Singers, goes on tour annually.
 Additionally, each year SHA produces a fall musical and a spring drama and holds a Coffee House performance night.
 We also take a group to NYSTEA each year for its three-day theatre workshop led by Broadway professionals.
-Our art students submit work to local shows as well as art contests and display their work in our beautiful Student Gallery.
+Students and ensembles perform throughout WNY during the holidays and in the spring.
+Art students submit work to local shows as well as art contests and display their work in our beautiful Student Gallery.

 How can my daughter participate in a sport?

 What clubs are offered after school?

-We offer more than 25 academic, social, athletic and service clubs including: Science Olympiad, Quiz Bowl, Mathletes, Mock Trial, Rocketry, Glee, Sign Language, Diversity, Coding, DIY, Manifestation, Donate Life, Ukulele, Couch to 5K Club and Ski Club (sponsored by St. Joe’s), to name a few.
+We offer more than 25 academic, social, athletic and service clubs including: Science Olympiad, Manifestation, Pathos Writing Club, Debate, Mathletes, Mock Trial, Rocketry, Glee, Sign Language, Diversity, Current Events, Coding, DIY, Donate Life, BookTok and Ski Club (sponsored by St. Joe’s), to name a few.
 New clubs are regularly initiated by students as they explore their interests and develop their leadership skills.